yijunx/dialects.io.initiative/README.md

   * digitalOcean postgres  -> got free tier, possibly $10 / month
   * need something to run jenkins -> well can run locally..

-# RBAC design
-  * user management
-    * there is role USER_ADMIN with fixed role id.
-    * USER_ADMIN has right to
-      * ban user
-      * list users (within user management)
-      * perform user management action to other services (like get/update/remove/patch roles from each service)
-  * work management